C. K. G. Billings: Life and career

 Billings was born in Saratoga, New York, on September 17, 1861, the son of Albert M. Billings, a resident of Vermont, and Augusta S. Billings née Farnsworth.
 He was raised in Chicago, Illinois, from the age of three, attended schools in Chicago, and then Racine College in Racine, Wisconsin.
 When he finished college at 17 in 1879, he joined the Peoples Gas Light and Coke Company - of which his father was a principal investor and president - beginning as a laborer.
 After becoming the firm's president in 1887, he brought about the mergers from 1895 to 1910 of 12 gas companies into Peoples Gas.
 He became chairman of the board of the company in 1901, a position he held until 1911.

-In 1885, Billings married Blanche E. MacLeish, whose father, Andrew MacLeish, was one of the founders of the Chicago department store Carson, Pirie, Scott and Company.
-They had a son, Albert Merritt Billings, who died in 1926; Billings endowed the Billings Memorial Hospital in Chicago in his memory.
-They also had a daughter, who married Halstead Van der Poel.
+In 1885, Billings married Blanche E. MacLeish (1863-1937), whose father, Andrew MacLeish, was one of the founders of the Chicago department store Carson, Pirie, Scott and Company.
+In 1894, they had a son, Albert Merritt Billings, who died in 1926; Billings endowed the Billings Memorial Hospital in Chicago in his memory.
+They also had a daughter, Blanche Pauline “Gretchen” (1886-1968), who married William Halstead Van der Poel in 1910.

 During his years in Chicago, Billings was the founder and a charter member of the Chicago Athletic Club and served on the West Park Commission and on the board of the 1893 World's Columbian Exposition.

 In 1901, at the age of 40, Billings, who had inherited a controlling interest in Peoples Gas but had retired from the day-to-day running of the company, moved to Manhattan, New York City, where he and his family lived in a townhouse on Fifth Avenue at 53rd Street.